CS-SI/Orekit/src/site/markdown/building.md

     source distribution.
 The "pom.xml" file describing the project will be automatically selected.
 Click finish

+  * note that eclipse cannot use the Orekit embedded compiler plugin that detects use of the default data context (added in 10.1), so the plugin source and its tests must be excluded.
+Due to bug [559258](https://bugs.eclipse.org/bugs/show_bug.cgi?id=559258), eclipse does not exclude the tests, so users should add by themselves the pattern org/orekit/compiler/** to the excluded sources in the Build Path -> Configure Build Path..." wizard for the src/test/java folder (Eclipse automatically set it for the src/main/java folder)

 The Orekit library should be configured automatically, including the dependency to the underlying mathematical library.